-The operating budget should also generate reasonable and sustainable cash surpluses to assist with the financing of capital budget expenditure since Drakenstein infinitely cannot continue to finance capital projects with external borrowings.
-Net financial liabilities (total liabilities less current assets) as a percentage of total operating revenue (capital items excluded) should be below acceptable target levels to ensure long-term financial sustainability.
+The operating budget should also generate reasonable and sustainable cash surpluses to assist with the financing of capital budget expenditure.
+Net financial liabilities (total liabilities fewer current assets) as a percentage of total operating revenue (capital items excluded) should be below acceptable target levels to ensure long-term financial sustainability.
 Current assets should be maintained and renewed or replaced in time to ensure that services are rendered at the desired quality levels over the long-term.
 For this purpose, a Long-Term Financial Sustainability Policy with three critical financial sustainability ratios was developed.

-4.4.4 Effective and efficient use of resources
+4.4.4 Effective and Efficient Use of Resources

 In an environment of limited resources, it is essential that the Municipality make maximum use of the resources at its disposal by using them in an effective and efficient manner.
 Efficiency in operations and investment will increase poor people's access to basic services.
-It is therefore imperative for the operating budget to be compiled on the zero-base budget approach to eliminate any "fat" usually built in a budget with an incremental approach.
+It is therefore imperative for the operating budget to be compiled on the zero-base budget approach to eliminate any incremental approach on any once off expenditure incurred.

-4.4.5 Accountability, transparency and good governance
+4.4.5 Accountability, Transparency and Good Governance